 Chatham Animal Rescue & Education, Inc. (CARE) depends on a unique and dedicated group of foster volunteers to help us save more lives!
-CARE does not have a shelter, therefore we can only rescue as many animals as we have space for in our volunteer foster caregiver network.
-Longer-term foster caregivers are needed and we ask for at least a year commitment.
+CARE does not have a shelter, therefore we can only rescue as many cats and dogs as we have space for in our volunteer foster caregiver network.
+Longer-term foster caregivers are needed and we ask for at least a one-year commitment.
 By fostering a homeless animal, you can experience the joys of helping an animal in need.
 However, fostering is not necessarily easy.
 Fostering takes a great deal of time and energy – both emotional and physical.

 While in the custody of CARE, the animals must receive affection, food, shelter, sterilization and socialization to be successfully adopted.

-- Having your current pets up to date on vaccinations.
+- Your current pets must be up to date on vaccinations.

 - Each foster caregiver will attend a comprehensive training session after the approval process is complete.